 By the time the war was over, Joe and his crewmates had flown a total of 44 combat missions.
 Their pilot was not yet 21 years old, and Joe had just turned 23.
 It was during his time in Asia that Joe came face to face with world poverty problems.
 He saw illness, death and disease and the misfortunes of those who had to live in huts with dirt floors, lacking electricity and water.

 He upheld his pact and become a priest in 1954, teaching high school for 12 years and serving as the Catholic Newman chaplain at Miami University in Oxford from 1964 to 1971.
 He traveled to 100 countries, and his church and world poverty articles have been featured in 65 publications.

-At age 96, Father Joe Beckman continues to serve as an example of the long and enduring faith and commitment of one man, and the follow-through on an IOU to God that many never had the opportunity to repay.
+At age 96 as of this writing in 2018, Father Joe Beckman continues to serve as an example of the long and enduring faith and commitment of one man, and the follow-through on an IOU to God that many never had the opportunity to repay.

 Editor’s note: Rev. Joseph E. Beckman died in Cincinnati on Tuesday, July 20, 2021, months short of his 100th birthday.
 The Catholic Telegraph Magazine chronicled his service as a priest in its bicentennial edition in June 2021.
 The Telegraph’s obituary is here.

 Chris Beckman also wrote about the military service of his grandfather, William Beckman: